 Historical Horizons Fellowship

-The University of Oregon Department of History is thrilled to announce the Historical Horizons fellowship, which will be offered as a pilot program to two incoming master of arts (MA) students in the entering class of academic year 2022-23.
+The Department of History is thrilled to announce the second year of the Historical Horizons fellowship, which will be offered to two incoming master of arts (MA) students in the entering class of academic year 2023-24.

 UO alumni Richard Velázquez Perales (Yale University) and Patrick Lozar (University of Victoria) share their experiences in the history MA program.
 Click the video above to learn more about what this program has to offer.